The UK’s first recycled plastic bridge capable of carrying heavy goods vehicles has been completed.

 “It is exciting to be part of the pioneering work to introduce this material into the UK and Europe,” said James Parsons, partner at consultant Cass Hayward.
 “Reconstructing old poor condition or low-capacity bridge decks is an increasingly common event.
 This particular project has taught us much about how the material behaves.
 Whilst the new bridge deck for this project was developed using mould shapes and sizes already in existence, we are already considering how the technology can be developed for future bridges and including other bridge elements.”
 This could include the support cills traditionally are formed in reinforced concrete that are necessary in projects of this nature.

-William Mainwaring, co-founder and CEO of Vertech said: “We shouldn’t be sending so much of the UK’s waste plastic to landfill nor should we be shipping it to China.
+William Mainwaring, CEO of Sicut said: “We shouldn’t be sending so much of the UK’s waste plastic to landfill nor should we be shipping it to China.
 With this unique technology we can now recycle it ourselves to produce increasingly sought after high quality and sustainable construction materials for the European market.”

 He said that the UK has a significant requirement for bridges, particularly in rural areas.
 Whole life costs, particularly with respect to maintenance, are increasingly important and hence the company was excited to introduce the new structural material to the UK.
 “Its environmental credentials combined with its durability and minimum maintenance requirements are a distinct advantage over conventional alternatives as well as offering cost-effective solutions.”